 Tim is in prime physical condition for a young man his age.
 He trains constantly with Bruce and Dick and continually seeks to hone his skills.
 Tim is accomplished in the acrobatic arts, though not as skilled as Dick, and has mastered the arts of escapology and stealth.Tim is also very fluent in several languages such as , Japanese, Mandarin, German, English, Russian and French.

 Tim possesses a genius-level intellect.
-He is an exceptional detective, having deduced the identities of both Bruce and Dick when he was just a young boy.
+He is an exceptional detective, having deduced the identities of both Bruce and Dick when he was just a young boy after watching Dick as Robin perform a move he saw him doing in the circus.
 Batman himself said that Tim may be a better detective than him.
 His high level of intelligence makes Tim a natural student and self-taught practitioner of many disciplines.
 He has studied computer science and is a highly skilled programmer and hacker.
 He has an in-depth knowledge of the natural sciences, which he puts to use in the crime lab; the extent of his expertise was illustrated when he made an attempt to re-clone his best friend, Conner Kent, after his death.
 He has studied the behavioral sciences, specifically criminology, and is very well-read and literate.

 Throughout his life, Tim Drake has gone through a number of events that have altered his personality.
 Though Tim has always been a serious child, a number of events he had experienced has only intensified his already serious nature.
 A once balanced child was turned into a dark man.
 Before becoming Robin, he had built up a good life for himself and good friends with people he could trust, even his father has accepted what he was doing with his life. he was friendly and likeable that he had been able to enjoy life.
 He cares about innocent people, and would never stand by and watch someone be hurt or killed.
 He has a strong moral compass.